this feature and these wonderful works of art, thank you!

 I am rolling her name over my tongue and I am thinking.

-I am thinking and praying, bu
+I am thinking and praying, but I am not hoping.

 the bright scarlet egg of dawn